GeoffreyHayward/upload-release-asset/README.md

 # Upload Release Asset
-A production-ready GitHub Composable Action that uploads assets to a release.
+A production-ready GitHub Composable Action that automatically uploads assets to a release.

 ![Screenshot](demo-screenshot.png)